bart-kroon/TM1/CONTRIBUTING.md

 # Contributing

-Contribution are expected to be in the form of merge requests to the [MPEG-internal repository](http://mpegx.int-evry.fr/software/MPEG/MIV/RS/TM1.git).
+Contributions are expected to be in the form of merge requests to the [MPEG-internal repository](http://mpegx.int-evry.fr/software/MPEG/MIV/RS/TM1.git).
 The [public repository](https://gitlab.com/mpeg-i-visual/tmiv.git) is a mirror of the `master` branch.

 ## Semantic versioning of releases